What’s the Difference between a Stimulant and Depressant?

-Depressants come in several different categories, including legal and socially approved intoxicants, highly illegal street drugs, and different types of prescription anxiety medications and painkillers.
-They work by inhibiting the central nervous system, and slowing the heart rate and respiratory and gastrointestinal systems.
-This results in a feeling of relaxation, peace, and often sleepiness.
-These drugs can also produce an intense euphoria, particularly if abusing opioids.
-This makes opioids particularly addictive.
-In 2014, around 2.5 million Americans had an addiction to one of these painkillers.
+Depressants come in several different categories, including legal and socially approved intoxicants, highly illegal street drugs, and different types of prescription anxiety medications.
+They work by inhibiting the central nervous system and slowing the heart rate and respiratory and gastrointestinal systems.

 Though stimulants may make individuals feel great temporarily, they typically include negative side effects and result in a “crash” when the drug leaves the system, causing symptoms like fatigue, inability to focus, and depression.

-Studies have suggested that long-term stimulant abuse may lead to significant permanent changes in the brain, including a reduction of the white matter that’s responsible for impulse control, stress management, and decision-making.
-Psychological symptoms related to stimulant abuse may also continue long after an individual quits, especially anxiety and depression.
+Studies have suggested that long-term stimulant use may lead to significant permanent changes in the brain, including a reduction of the white matter that’s responsible for impulse control, stress management, and decision-making.
+Psychological symptoms related to stimulant misuse may also continue long after an individual quits, especially anxiety and depression.
 There’s even increasing evidence of a link between stimulants like cocaine and Parkinson’s disease.

 Depressants are particularly dangerous when it comes to the potential for overdose, especially since these drugs are often mixed with one another to intensify the euphoric effects.
 Artificially slowing down the central nervous system always comes with risks as it controls the essential functions of the heart and lungs.
 An overdose of depressants can cause someone’s breathing to slow to the point that not enough oxygen can reach the brain and other vital organs.
 This can quickly lead to brain damage, coma, and death.